 CHSS Undergraduate Scholarships

-The Dean's office of the College of Humanities and Social Sciences offers several scholarships each academic year to undergraduate students.
+The College of Humanities and Social Sciences offers several undergraduate scholarships, administered by the Dean's Office, each academic year.

 CHSS Advancement Council Scholarship